top of page

 Legal Overview of Raising Money for Live Theatrical Productions

-April 11, 2018 - Lee will give a seminar for 16 attendees on how to legally raise money fo theatrical productions.
+April 2026 (exact date to be determined) - Lee will give a free, Zoom seminar for up to 20 attendees regarding how to legally raise money for live theatrical productions.

 63rd Annual Drama Desk Awards